-Considering to visit Samaipata, Bolivia?
+Considering a visit Samaipata, Bolivia?
 Well, let us help you decide!
 In this blog, we’ll tell you about 10 different reasons why you should visit Samaipata – information you NEED to know before you go!

 When I was in Santa Cruz, Bolivia everybody was talking about Samaipata.
 I soon found out that this little town only 120 km (75 miles) from Santa Cruz is a popular tourist destination in Bolivia’s east.

 To help others from making the mistake that we nearly did, I’m writing this blog about all of the reasons to visit Samaipata, Bolivia.
-This way, you can be sure that visiting is well-worth your time and effort.
+This way, you can be sure that visiting is well worth your time and effort.
 Also, I have included the odd reason NOT to go so that you get my complete honest advice and opinion.

 1. It’s considered Bolivia’s “Little Switzerland”